-China Is Warning Citizens Traveling To The U.S. & The Reason Why Is Chilling
+China Has A Warning For Citizens Who Travel To The U.S. & The Reason Why Is Chilling

 When they deem it is warranted, countries may issue travel warnings to their citizens, cautioning them to take extra care if they plan to visit certain countries or regions of the world.
 While typically these warnings trigger thoughts of war zones or natural disasters, that's not the case for one country.
 According to The New York Times, China is warning citizens traveling to the United States that it could be particularly dangerous because of the prevalence of gun violence within its borders.